Zoe's Tale: Plot synopsis

-When General Gau's Conclave fleet finds Roanoke to demand that it join the Conclave or be destroyed, Zoë witnesses the exchange (a central plot point in the Last Colony) and the Conclave's fleet's destruction from afar, but Enzo is killed as collateral damage during the attack.
-When General Rybicki soon reveals to John and Jane, and they to Zoë, that the Colonial Union has concealed the fact that General Gau has not destroyed colonies' populations except when they are completely intransigent about joining the Conclave or following its edicts by leaving, John sends Zoë as a credible and costly signal to General Gau to report Rybicki's intelligence that Gau may be assassinated by a close ally.
+When General Tarsem Gau's Conclave fleet finds Roanoke to demand that it join the Conclave or be destroyed, Zoë witnesses the exchange (a central plot point in the Last Colony) and the Conclave's fleet's destruction from afar.
+A subsequent counter-attack by another faction results in the death of Enzo and his family.
+When General Szilard, commander of the Special Forces, reveals to John and Jane, and they to Zoë, that the Colonial Union has concealed the fact that General Gau has not destroyed colonies' populations except when they are completely intransigent about joining the Conclave or following its edicts by leaving, John sends Zoë as a credible and costly signal to General Gau to report Szilard's intelligence that Gau may be assassinated by a close ally.
 Gau is not surprised at this news, as the Conclave has factionalized since the fleet's failure at Roanoke, but recognizes the import of John's risking of Zoë.
 Gau and Zoë playact some political drama to out the traitor in Gau's circle, but only the unexpected arrival of a Consu fleet saves them from the traitors' backup plan.

-The Consu was intrigued by Zoë's demand that the Obin arrange for her to meet the Consu, as she must have known that they would sacrifice hundreds of themselves to satisfy her, though she did not know what her demand would cost.
-The Consu offers to give her technology that will save Roanoke from Conclave, non-Conclave, or Colonial Union attack if she will knowingly set one hundred Obin against one hundred Consu criminals for the prize.
+The Consu were intrigued by Zoë's demand that the Obin arrange for her to meet them, as she must have known that they would sacrifice hundreds of themselves to satisfy her.
+However, she did not know what her request would cost.
+The Consu offer to give her technology that will save Roanoke from any Conclave, non-Conclave alien, or Colonial Union attack if she will knowingly set one hundred Obin against one hundred Consu criminals for the prize in a ritualised fight.
 Zoë will not do so knowingly, nor does she accept the Consu's further offer to give her the technology without a contest if she asks the hundred Obin to commit suicide for her.
 Instead, she tells the Obin that she's tired of carrying the weight of her divinity with them and says they owe her nothing.
 The Obin volunteer anyway and win the prize.
-The Consu sapping field then saves Roanoke from the Conclave faction's attack.
+The Consu sapping field then defends Roanoke from the Conclave faction's attack.